Red carpet: History

 Agamemnon, knowing that only gods walk on such luxury, responds with trepidation:

-I am a mortal, a man; I cannot trample upon these tinted splendors without fear thrown in my path.

-Oriental carpets in Renaissance painting often show rugs and carpets, patterned but with red often the main background colour, laid on the steps to a throne, or on a dais where rulers or sacred figures are placed.
+Renaissance paintings often show rugs and carpets in oriental patterns, with red often the main background colour, laid on the steps to a throne, or on a dais where rulers or sacred figures are placed.

-A red carpet was rolled out to a river to welcome the arrival of United States president James Monroe in 1821.
+A red carpet was rolled out to welcome the arrival of United States president James Monroe in South Carolina in 1821.
 In 1902, the New York Central Railroad began using plush crimson carpets to direct people as they boarded their 20th Century Limited passenger train.
 This is believed to be the origin of the phrase "red-carpet treatment".

 By the late 1920s the red carpet had become synonymous with Hollywood and film premieres.
 A crimson-hued carpet was used for the first ever Hollywood premiere, the 1922 premiere of Robin Hood, starring Douglas Fairbanks, in front of the Egyptian Theatre.
 For the following decades, the red carpet was one of the few places the public could catch a glimpse of stars like Clark Gable, Jimmy Stewart and Grace Kelly.

 In 1961, the red carpet was introduced at the Academy Awards at the Santa Monica Civic Auditorium.
 In 1964, the broadcasters of the ceremony opted to film outside the venue, showing the arrival of guests as they stepped out of their limousines.
 From this point forward, the red carpet became a globally acknowledged focal point for actors and actresses to make a grand entrance and showcase themselves at the Oscars.